kubernetes/ingress-gce/docs/contrib/testing.md

 this image when the test cluster is brought up.
 You can see the results of this job at https://k8s-testgrid.appspot.com/sig-network-gce#ingress-gce-image-push.

-## Manual Testing
+## Running E2E tests

-If you are fixing a bug or writing a new feature and want to test your changes before they are run through CI, then you will most likely want to test your changes end-to-end before submitting:
+If you are fixing a bug or writing a new feature and want to test your changes before they are run through CI, then you will most likely want to test your changes end-to-end before submitting.

-1. ingress-gce-e2e:

-  * `VERSION=mytag REGISTRY=gcr.io/my-test-project make push-e2e`
-  * `export GCE_GLBC_IMAGE=gcr.io/my-test-project/ingress-gce-e2e-glbc-amd64:mytag`
-  * `go run hack/e2e.go --up --test --down --test_args="--ginkgo.focus=\[Feature:Ingress\]"`

-2. ingress-gce-upgrade-e2e

-  * `VERSION=mytag REGISTRY=gcr.io/my-test-project make push-e2e`
-  * `go run hack/e2e.go --up --test --down --test_args="--ginkgo.focus=\[Feature:IngressUpgrade\] --ingress-upgrade-image=gcr.io/my-test-project/ingress-gce-e2e-glbc-amd64:mytag"`

-**Disclaimer:**

-Note that the cluster you create should have permission to pull images from the registry you are using to push the image to.
-You can either make your registry publicly readable or give explicit permission to your cluster's project service account.
+The instructions for running the e2e tests are [here](../../cmd/e2e-test/readme.md).
+Before following those instructions, ensure that you are running the controller by following the instructions [here](../deploy/local/README.md)